loosolab/UROPA/docs/output.md

 For every run there is also a summary output, vizualising the results for a global overview of the final annotation.
 Within this document one can find :

----> Graphs based on the 'Best Hits' output:
+---> Graphs based on the 'BestperQuery_Hits' output:
 * A pairwise comparison among all queries is evaluated within a venn diagram, when more than one query is given in the config file.
 * A distribution of the distances per feature per query are displayed in a histogram.
 * A pie chart illustrating the genomic location of the peaks per annotated feature.
 * A barplot displaying the occurrence of the different features, if there is more than one feature assigned for peak annotation.

----> Graphs based on the 'Merged Best Hits' output:
+---> Graphs based on the 'FinalHits' output:
 * A density plot displaying the distance per feature per query.
 * A pie chart illustrating the genomic locations of the peaks per annotated feature.
 * A barplot displaying the occurrence of the different features, if there is more than one feature assigned for peak annotation.